Complex expressions¶

 As of v7.4.

 An equivalent of 'CASE WHEN ...
 THEN ...
 ELSE ...
 END'.
-Even arguments define 'WHEN' conditions, following odd arguments define 'THEN' values.
+Arguments on even-numbered positions define 'WHEN' conditions, while following arguments define corresponding 'THEN' values.
 The last unmatched argument defines 'ELSE'.

 E.g. SWITCH:(EQUAL:(monthNumber, 1), 'Jan', EQUAL:(monthNumber, 2), 'Feb', EQUAL:(monthNumber, 3), 'Mar', 'Other')